AckerlyXu/heima/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-overview.md

 You can define and deploy scale sets by using JSON templates and [REST APIs](https://msdn.microsoft.com/library/mt589023.aspx), just like individual Azure Resource Manager VMs.
 Therefore, you can use any standard Azure Resource Manager deployment methods.
 For more information about templates, see [Authoring Azure Resource Manager templates](../azure-resource-manager/resource-group-authoring-templates.md).

 You can find a set of example templates for virtual machine scale sets in the [Azure Quickstart templates GitHub repository](https://github.com/Azure/azure-quickstart-templates).
 (Look for templates with **vmss** in the title.)

-A button links to the portal deployment feature in the detail pages for these templates.
-To deploy the scale set, click the button and then fill in any parameters that are required in the portal.
-If you are not sure whether a resource supports uppercase or mixed case, it's safer to use lowercase letters and numbers in parameter values.
-[VM Scale Set Template Dissection](https://channel9.msdn.com/Blogs/Azure/VM-Scale-Set-Template-Dissection/player) is a handy video dissection of a scale set template.

 >[!NOTE]
 > Templates you downloaded from the GitHub Repo "azure-quickstart-templates" must be modified in order to fit in the Azure China Cloud Environment.
 For example, replace some endpoints -- "blob.core.windows.net" by "blob.core.chinacloudapi.cn", "cloudapp.azure.com" by "chinacloudapp.cn"; change some unsupported VM images; and, changes some unsupported VM sizes.